 Peter Pan Live - TV - Bill Hayes

 “For Peter Pan Live!, we had terrific new orchestrations (for a 36 piece orchestra) from Doug Besterman and Danny Troob, with lots of percussion.
-The Percussion booth was huge, and I assembled a large circle of instruments.
-At the center facing the conductor was a xylophone with 2 octaves of crotales with bells mounted over it; to the right vibes and boobams; to the left were chimes, 3 timpani, bongos, a concert bass drum, piatti, a field drum and a djun djun.
+The percussion booth was huge, and I assembled a large circle of instruments.
+At the center facing the conductor was a xylophone with two octaves of crotales with bells mounted over it; to the right vibes, and boobams; to the left were chimes, three timpani, bongos, a concert bass drum, piatti, a field drum, and a djun djun.
 Between the vibes and xylophone were castanets, Miller Machines for triangle and finger cymbal, a mounted and hand held tambourine, Mark Tree, bell tree and a mounted cabasa.
 Over the timpani was another trap table with African shakers and rattles, a slapstick and various other toys.

 A high windowed baffle separated me from the drummer, Paul Pizzuti, and we occasionally tossed instruments back and forth over it.
 Video monitors allowed me to see the conductor from all locations.

 Cues move quickly in this environment, with lots of sight reading, and additions and cuts being made often, so I try to mount as much as possible in case I don’t have time to put mallets down.
 It’s also important to have a couple pieces of thick fabric to put down on the xylophone or elsewhere to facilitate a quick change from, say, chime hammers to xylophone mallets, or to put down a tambourine quickly.
 And with three copies of the music I could move from one music stand to another as seamlessly as possible and (hopefully) not miss anything!